cloudmesh/classes/docs/source/i524/technologies.rst

 301. Libcloud
 302. JClouds

+        :cite:`cloud-portability-book` Primary goals of cross-platform cloud APIs is that application built using these APIs can be seamlessly ported to different cloud providers.
+The APIs also bring interoperability such that cloud platforms can communicate and exchange information using these common or shared interfaces.
         Jclouds or apache jclouds :cite:`www-jclouds` is a java based library to provide seamless access to cloud platforms.
 Jclouds library provides interfaces for most of cloud providers like docker, openstack, amazon web